ErikHgm/Golfclub-homepage/README.md

 ### Content
 - The text on the front page infoboxes was written by myself.
-- The text in the facilities page comes from the website of the Los Najaros Golfclub.
+- The text in the facilities page comes from the website of the [Los Naranjons golfclub](https://losnaranjos.com/en/).
-- The name and contact information comes from the Los Naranjons golfclub.
+- The name and contact information comes from the website of the [Los Naranjons golfclub](https://losnaranjos.com/en/).